When going to Valencia in Negros Oriental, another must-visit falls aside from Casaroro Falls that you should see is the Pulangbato Falls.

 If you are with a group, cottages are available for use.
 Prices are at 300 Php (5.62 USD) at the time of our visit.

-As I’ve mentioned before, the Pulang Bato is located in a commercialised area with several amenities.
-Here are some of the things you can do with your friends and family when you visit:
+As I’ve mentioned before, the Pulangbato is located in a commercialised area with several amenities.
+Here are some of the things to do at the Pulagbato Falls with your friends and family when you visit:

 Dine with the steady rhythm of the falls as your background music.